-OU Summer Session courses are identical in cost (by hour) to courses offered during the fall and spring semesters at the University of Oklahoma.
+OU summer courses are identical in cost (by hour) to courses offered during the fall and spring semesters at the University of Oklahoma.
 The cost may vary by course due to college-specific fees associated with each course.
-For a breakdown of the cost of taking a course in Summer at OU, please click the following link to visit the Bursar tuition and fees website.
+For a breakdown of the cost of taking a course in the summer at OU, please click the following link to visit the tuition and fees website.

 Flat Rate Tuition

 In an effort to save students money throughout their OU career, a flat rate program for full-time undergraduates was implemented in Fall 2013.
 The rate is based on OU's current 15 credit hour rate of tuition and hourly mandatory fees.
 Students registered in fewer than 12 hours will continue to pay on a per credit hour basis.

 - Part-time students (enrolled in 1-11 hours) will be charged tuition on a per credit hour basis.
 Any undergraduate student registered in 12 or more hours* will be charged a flat rate based on the current 15 credit hour rate for tuition and hourly mandatory fees.
 Students are encouraged to take 15 or more hours in order to receive maximum benefit from flat-rate tuition.

 - College program and technology, additional academic excellence, and course fees will be charged at a per credit hour rate.

 - Flat-rate tuition does not apply to Graduate, Law, or Advanced Program students.
 In addition, students only enrolled in PACS courses are not subject to the flat rate.
 These students will be charged on a per credit hour basis for tuition and fees.

 - Summer courses will continue to be charged on a per credit hour basis.

 - Full-time undergraduate students who are registered for less than 30 hours for fall and spring (but pay the flat-rate) may be eligible to expend "banked hours" during the summer.